squatchulator/squatchulator/README.md

 I'm a Computer Networking and Cybersecurity student going into my senior year at Champlain College.
 I've gained experience in scripting, network configuration and management, network and physical security, and automation.

-I'm working part-time at a cybersecurity firm run by my college that offers security and IT support to clients across the state of Vermont, and have found that I thoroughly enjoy the process of finding solutions to technology problems and working face-to-face with clients during that process.
-I particularly enjoy working with the backend of security software and SIEM maintinence.
+I'm working part-time as a security engineer at a cybersecurity firm run by my college that offers security and IT support to clients across the state of Vermont, and I particularly enjoy defensive security and learning about detection technologies.

 Outside of school & work, I love to watch hockey and baseball, play games with friends, model & paint miniatures, and explore Vermont when its warm out.